alan-turing-institute/simulate/docs/job-manager.rst

-The backend is able to update the status of a job by calling this endpoint, which in turn triggers the job-manager to call the job status endpoint of the middleware.
+The backend is able to update the status of a job by calling this endpoint, which in turn triggers the *manager* to call the job status endpoint of the middleware.

 Starting a job
 --------------

-When the job start endpoint is hit, the job-manager performs the following
+When the job start endpoint is hit, the *manager* performs the following
 steps:

 - Retrieve the scripts from the specified location (on Azure blob storage in the currently implemented demo).
 - Patch the "fields_to_patch" parameters in the scripts with the specified values, using **Mako**.
 - Copy the scripts to the backend over ssh.
 - For scripts with specified "actions", execute those actions on the backend.
-The primary example for this is the "RUN" action, which will trigger the job-manager to run that script on the backend, in order to launch the job.
+The primary example for this is the "RUN" action, which will trigger the *manager* to run that script on the backend, in order to launch the job.

 Finishing a job
 ---------------

-When the backend hits the job status endpoint with a status of "FINALIZING", the job-manager will call the ``prepare_output_storage`` method which will:
+When the backend hits the job status endpoint with a status of "FINALIZING", the *manager* will call the ``prepare_output_storage`` method which will:

 - Use the Azure credentials stored in ``config.json`` to generate a *Shared Access Signature* (SAS) token, with "write" permissions, valid for one hour.
 - Create a container on Azure blob storage, with the name specified in ``config.json``.